k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: double m_detach when monster-cast dispel evil kills
 - Fix: hidden water lurker reveal said "under the something"
 - Accidental bumps into unseen peacefuls cost luck, not alignment
+- Fix: pet kills of unique monsters were missing from the livelog